jsx-eslint/eslint-plugin-react/docs/rules/jsx-tag-spacing.md

 This rule checks the whitespace inside and surrounding the JSX syntactic elements.

-This rule takes one argument, an object with 3 possible keys: `closingSlash`, `beforeSelfClosing` and `afterOpening`.
+This rule takes one argument, an object with 4 possible keys: `closingSlash`, `beforeSelfClosing`, `afterOpening`, and `beforeClosing`.
 Each key can receive the value `"allow"` to disable that specific check.

 The default values are: